ebi-uniprot/uniprot-manual/help/id_mapping.md

 # Overview

-The ID Mapping service can map between the identifiers used in one database, to the identifiers of another, e.g., Ensembl to PomBase.
-If you map to UniProtKB, UniParc or UniRef data, the full entries will be returned to you for convenience.
+The ID Mapping service can map between the identifiers used in one database, to the identifiers of another, e.g., from UniProt to Ensembl, or to PomBase, etc. If you map to UniProtKB, UniParc or UniRef data, the full entries will be returned to you for convenience.

 This document serves as a basic guide to using the ID Mapping services offered.